 Dell EMC Unity NAS Server is probably one of the easiest option to enable and configure.
 It allows to run multiple shares and of different types including CIFS over SMB (Server Message Block) primarily for Windows clients and NFS (Network File System) for Unix, Linux and Windows clients.
 Not only that.
 The Dell EMC Unity can also run multiple NAS Servers concurrently and associate different settings.

 In this case this article covers the File type of storage.
-And in particular with the setup of Dell EMC Unity NAS Server to provide access to different file shares over the network.
+And in particular with the setup of Dell EMC Unity Server to provide access to different file shares over the network.
 The actual location of the File Shares is on the Storage Pool as created previously in the Unity VSA initial setup.
 Or eventually use a different storage based on a larger capacity with a lower cost sitting in a different storage pool.

 Also in this case the Unity NAS Server settings can be easily controlled from the Unisphere web interface.